 When you buy a house, you don’t just make one set of keys.
 You make copies and give them to a few trusted people.
 Managing your domain is no different.

 - Use a separate email address to register your domain name – For safety reasons, don’t list a domain-specific email.
 It could be an invitation for hackers to access your DNS controls.

-- Secure your registration – Many domains allow for privatized registration so that your email and phone number aren’t listed publicly.
+- Secure your registration – Many website domains allow for privatized registration so that your email and phone number aren’t listed publicly.

-- Lock your domain – Domain locking keeps it from being transferred to another party or modified by cybercriminals.
+- Lock your website domain – Domain locking keeps it from being transferred to another party or modified by cybercriminals.

 - Limit third-party access – If a web developer or contractor had access to your account at any point, be sure to change the contact information and password once they’ve wrapped up work.

 - List more than one authorized contact – If one of the contacts leaves the company, or isn’t readily available in a domain emergency, it’s always good to have a backup contact.

 Hopefully, now that you understand that having control over your website domain doesn’t have to be left to your IT department or an ad agency, you can go forward with confidence.